 - Best campgrounds in Bryce Canyon

-Before starting, I want to remind you that it is essential to book in advance if you want to stay in a hotel with a good location and get a reasonable price.
-In addition, in this specific park, the best accommodation options are not inside but around this park.
+Before we start, I’d like to remind you that it’s essential to book in advance if you want to stay at a hotel with a good location and get a reasonable price.
+In addition, at this specific park, the best accommodation options are not inside, but around this park.

 Where to stay in Bryce Canyon National Park